 Although every chronic illness is unique, there are certain symptoms, that are common to most chronic illness and conditions.

 Chronic illness can drain your energy.
 The disease itself, inactivity, poor nutrition, insufficient rest or emotions can cause fatigue.
 Fatigue can also be a sign of depression.

 Stress is what our bodies go through as we adjust to our continually changing environment; it has physical and emotional effects on us and can create positive or negative feelings.
 Naturally, stress affects all of us and it is important to learn to manage stress.

 Pain is a problem shared by many people with chronic illness.
-Two of the best ways of dealing with pain are exercise and cognitive pain management techniques, such as relaxation and deep breathing.
-In addition to exercise and cognitive pain management, there are several other techniques that are sometimes used for localized pain.
-These include the application of heat or cold, and use of massage, and acupuncture.
+Two of the best ways of dealing with pain are the use of exercise and cognitive pain management techniques, such as relaxation and deep breathing.
+In addition to exercise and cognitive pain management, there are several other techniques that are sometimes useful for localized pain.
+These may include the application of heat or cold, the use of massage, and acupuncture.

 Many factors can set the stage for depression, coping with change, loss and your biological and genetic predispositions.
 Some symptoms of depression include:

 - Loss of interest in ordinary activities

 - Sleeping Problems